jointxroad/components/component_description_guidelines.md

 **Component name:** name of the component.

-**Component type:** one of the following - functional component (MISP2), adapters (REST-gateway), developer tool (X-road WSDL validator).
+**Component type:** one of the following - functional component (like MISP2), adapters (like REST-gateway), developer tool (like X-road WSDL validator).

-**Description:** short description of the component (if hosted elsewhere, the majority of info should be with the component).
+**Description:** short description of the component (couple of sentences; the majority of info should be with the component).

-**Developer:** who is responsible for the component development, also contact information for them.
+**Developer:** company, who is responsible for the component development; their webpage; contact information, like email.

-**Download location:** if component is hosted elsewhere, link where to download it.
+**Download location:** link to component location.

-**Documentation:** links to component documentation.
+**Documentation:** links to component documentation (can be a link to documentation folder or separate links to each document).

-**Development stage:** how current is the component, is it abandoned, still in development or up-to-date.
+**Development stage:** the development stage of the component: in-development, abandoned (with date last modified), up-to-date (with date last modified?).

-**Licence:** is the open-source, free to use or commercial?
+**Licence:** is the component open-source, free to use or commercial?
 Link to component licence file, if available.

 **Technology used:** technology used to develop the component; for example Java.